Kate Richardson-Walsh: Post hockey playing career

 Kate is an athlete ambassador for sports website platform Pitchero and endorses Osaka hockey sticks.
-She currently serves as an ambassador for the Women’s Sport Trust and supports disability hockey as an ambassador for Access Sport.
+She currently serves as an ambassador for the Women's Sport Trust and supports disability hockey as an ambassador for Access Sport.
 She currently serves as an ambassador for Roedean School.

 Richardson-Walsh was part of the commentary team for the 2017 Eurohockey championships, along with her wife Helen, which was broadcast on BT Sport.
-She also provided hockey commentary and analysis for BBC Sport and Radio 5 Live at the 2018 Commonwealth Games, and analysis for the 2018 World Cup on BT Sport.
+She also provided hockey commentary and analysis for BBC Sport and BBC Radio 5 Live at the 2018 Commonwealth Games, and analysis for the 2018 World Cup on BT Sport.

 Personal life

 In 2008, Walsh began a relationship with international teammate Helen Richardson.
 They married in 2013 and both changed their last names thereafter.

 Kate and Helen Richardson-Walsh made history becoming the first same-sex married couple to win an Olympic Gold medal together. and the first married British couple to win Gold together since 1920.

 In 2017, Kate and Helen Richardson-Walsh were both awarded honours, making them the first same-sex married couple to be honoured on the same list.

 Richardson-Walsh's younger sister Rachel was also capped for England hockey.